-Tributary flow from Hamilton Creek can affect the access to the Ives Island habitat below 12.0 feet but has reduced impact at tailwater elevations above 12.0 feet.
-Chum salmon may have restricted access to Hamilton Creek at tailwater elevations less than 11.3 feet depending the flow in Hamilton Creek.
+The magnitude of tributary flow from Hamilton Creek can enable access some spawning areas adjacent to Ives Island when the tailwater is below 12.0 feet.
+When there is a significant of flow in Hamilton Creek, adult chum salmon may have access to Hamilton Creek at tailwater elevations less than 11.3 feet.
+Verification of this access in the field is required if part of a TMT coordinated change to the chum spawning or incubation criteria.
 With recent modifications to the fish ladder at Duncan Creek Dam, chum can now access the creek at 11.5 foot tailwater elevations.
-Since the year 2000, when the tailwater regulation for chum began, protection levels for incubation and emergence have not been set at elevations higher than 14 feet even when tailwater elevations during the spawning period (November-December) have exceeded 14 feet extended periods of time.
-The additional amount of flow augmentation required to support such a high tailwater elevation and potential number of redds affected is typically weighed against the likely consequence to the ability to refill Grand Coulee to its April 10 elevation objective.
+Since 2000, when the tailwater regulation for chum began, protection levels for incubation and emergence have not been set at elevations higher than 14 feet even when tailwater elevations during the spawning period (November-December) have exceeded 14 feet extended for periods of time.
+The additional amount of flow augmentation required to support such a high protection tailwater elevation and number of redds established at higher elevations is typically weighed against the likely consequence to the ability to refill Grand Coulee to its spring refill objective.

-These impacts were addressed in the 2020 NMFS BiOp which outlined, chum salmon spawning operations as having lower priority than achieving spring flow objectives or summer refill.
+These impacts were addressed in the 2020 NMFS BiOp which stated that chum salmon spawning operations generally have a lower priority than achieving spring flow objectives or summer refill.
 If all of the BiOp objectives cannot be met, the AAs will work with NMFS and the regional salmon managers to identify operations that would best benefit salmon while maintaining other fish protection measures.